EIN (Employer Identification Number)

 ❌ It does not eliminate your obligation to report LLC income. in personal income tax if you are a Spanish tax resident.

-❌ It does not allow you to deduct personal expenses as if they were business related (Mercadona, rentals, holiday trips… you know).
+❌ It does not allow you to deduct personal expenses as if they were business (Mercadona, rentals, vacations… you know 😉).

-❌ It does not protect you from the Treasury if you make transactions without justification. between LLC accounts and personal accounts in Spain.
+❌ It does not protect you from the Treasury If you make unjustified transactions between the LLC account and your personal accounts in Spain.

 So, is it good for anything?